Skip to content

 What this isn’t

-• Not a hiring platform or recruiter tool
+• Not a hiring platform, and not a recruiter tool

-• Not a guarantee an interview process stays the same
+• Not a guarantee that an interview process stays the same

 Design goals